syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/animation.md

 domainurl: ##DomainURL##
 ---

-# AnimationSettings
+# Animation in ##Platform_Name## Stepper control

-The Stepper progress bar can be animated during each step transition.
-You can use the [animation](https://ej2.syncfusion.com/documentation/api/stepper#animation) property in the Stepper by setting the [enable](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#enable) property to `true`.
-By default, it is `true`.
+The Stepper progressbar can be animated for each step transition.
+You can also customize the animation's [enable](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#enable), [duration](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#duration) & [delay](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#delay), by using the [animation](https://ej2.syncfusion.com/documentation/api/stepper#animation) property.

 ## Enabling animation

-Using the [enable](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#enable) property you can activate/deactivate an animation.
-The default value is true, indicating that animation is enabled.
+You can use the [enable](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#enable) property to activate/deactivate the animation.
+By default, the enable property value is `true`.

-## Duration
+## Animation duration

-The [duration](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#duration) property specifies the duration of the animation.
+To specify the duration of the animation you can use the [duration](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#duration) property.
 The default value is set to `1000` milliseconds.

-## Delay
+## Animation delay

-The [delay](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#delay) property sets the animation delay.
+You can use the [delay](https://ej2.syncfusion.com/documentation/api/stepper/animationModel/#delay) property to set the animation delay.
 The default value is `0` milliseconds.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}